nikodemus/foolang/docs/design/011-metaobject-protocol.md

 Metaclass class --> Metaclass
 ```

-For `Class includes: anObject` to be true iff _anObject_ is any of the types
+Without inheritance of concrete classes, for `Class includes: anObject` to be
-of classes above, `Class` must be an interface: they are factually instances
+true iff _anObject_ is any of the types of classes above, `Class` must be an
-of diverse classes.
+interface: they are factually instances of diverse classes.

 #### Interfaces